 "model" our jackets with "real," "live" people.
 LOST WORLDS jackets exude

+plastic jackets.
 Remember, ID tags are usually enclosed in plastic.
-A metaphor for current
+A metaphor

-society?
-Plastic won't buffet you from serious injury in a road spill as
+for current society?
+Plastic won't buffet you from serious injury in a road

-we hear over and over LOST WORLDS jackets doing, to the amazement of our
+spill as we hear over and over LOST WORLDS jackets doing, to the amazement of

-jackets are equipment, not fashion, but because beauty is function they're
+jackets are equipment, not fashion, performance is primary.
+Back then, in the

 Built to take

 punishment, destined itself to be an heirloom one day.
 Amazing

 craftsmanship without equal anywhere, lessons in